Clean Energy Education Program

 Energy Challenge

-Participating schools work on a yearlong energy challenge and develop a solution to solve a series of energy-related problems and barriers.
+Participating schools work on a yearlong energy challenge and develop a solution to energy-related problems and barriers.
 Schools will share their Challenge Project at the end of the year and submit their work to NEED’s Youth Awards for Energy Achievement.

 Energy Fair

 An energy fair is a great opportunity for students to share their energy knowledge with their communities.
-Participating schools receive a box of fair supplies and a $100 grant to support the hosting of the fair.
+Participating schools receive fair supplies and a stipend to purchase additional items.

 Educational Energy Audits